-Perot Museum of Nature and Science So many things to do and see here, a day visit wouldn’t be enough.
-However, if you have a day, then you better enjoy and explore.
+So many things to do and see here, a day visit wouldn’t be enough.
 Perot Museum is a destination for everything from dinosaurs to the universe, to beautiful gems and minerals and a lot more.
-Have fun exploring the 11 permanent exhibit halls, watch3D film, and check out the traveling exhibition.
+Have fun exploring the 11 permanent exhibit halls, watch a 3D film, and check out the traveling exhibition.

-The Sixth Floor Museum at Dealey Plaza A must-visit museum in Dallas, and if you have school kids, they for sure significantly appreciate visiting this historical site.
+A must-visit museum in Dallas, and if you have school aged kids, they for sure significantly appreciate visiting this historical site.
 Sixth Floor Museum at Dealey Plaza chronicles the life, death, and legacy of President John F. Kennedy.
 It is located within a national historic landmark site; the Museum is in the former Texas School Book Depository building.

-Sci-Tech Discovery Center With its mission state, it aims to provide dynamic educational experiences that inspire people of all ages and backgrounds to embrace discovery and innovation through the active exploration of science, math, and technology.
+With its mission, it aims to provide dynamic educational experiences that inspire people of all ages and backgrounds to embrace discovery and innovation through the active exploration of science, math, and technology.

 Visit your Local Libraries for all the summer fun activities

-Heard Museum, McKinney They have an indoor museum, little outdoor zoo, settlers village, animatronic dinosaurs, and walking trails.
+They have an indoor museum, little outdoor zoo, settlers village, animatronic dinosaurs, and walking trails.
 You can walk the long trail, takes about 45 mins to an hour.
 You walk over suspended walkways over wetlands.
-We’ve seen deer several times, turtles, beautiful birds.
+We’ve seen deer several times, turtles, and beautiful birds.